Vecchia Gaussian Processes: on probabilistic and statistical properties: Bayesian nonparametrics

-\begin{remark} We note that adaptive contraction rate results for Mat\'{e}rn process has been derived in several papers.
-However, in most of these works the time scaling parameter was set to $\tau=1$ and adaptation was considered in the space scaling $s$.
+\begin{remark} We note that adaptive contraction rate results for Mat\'{e}rn processes have been derived in several papers.
+However, in most of these works, the time-scaling parameter was fixed at $\tau=1$ and adaptation was considered only with respect to the space-scaling parameter $s$.
 The only exceptions are the recent papers \cite{szabo2023adaptation,fang:2025}.
-In the former one the regularity $\alpha$ was set to half integers, while in the later the scale parameter $\tau$ was assumed to exceed 1.
-The major technical challenge is to characterize the RKHSs with different rescaling parameter $\tau$, which do not have a simple inclusion structure.
-With the help of the probabilistic properties developed in Section \ref{sec:prob}, we are able to prove the adaptation of Vecchia approximation of Mat\'{e}rn processes for arbitrary dimension and smoothness, and considering both the space and time rescaling hyper-parameters without the restrictions introduced in the previous papers. \end{remark}
+In the former one the regularity $\alpha$ was restricted to half integers, while in the later one the time-scale parameter $\tau$ was assumed to exceed 1.
+The major technical challenge lies in characterizing the RKHSs corresponding to different rescaling parameters $\tau$, which do not possess a simple inclusion structure.
+By leveraging the probabilistic properties developed in Section \ref{sec:prob}, we are able to prove adaptation for Vecchia approximations of Mat\'{e}rn processes in arbitrary dimensions and smoothness levels, simultaneously considering both space and time rescaling hyperparameters without the restrictions imposed in previous works. \end{remark}